 In this section we provide a range of information that will help tell you what to expect when you come to STAR Hospitals.
-This includes coming for an appointment (outpatient), to stay overnight (inpatient) or for surgery (sometimes known as elective care) at our hospital.
+This includes coming for an appointment (outpatient), staying overnight (inpatient) or for surgery (sometimes known as elective care) at our hospital.
 We have also provided information for people visiting friends and relatives.
 This also explains what it would be useful for you to bring with you, the staff who might be treating you and what will happen during your stay.
 Each patient and individual case is different and we aim to make your experience/stay at STAR Hospitals as comfortable and easy for you as possible.

 Plan to reach the hospital at the advised time.

-We have an in house TPA desk to assist you in processing your health insurance claims.
+We have an in-house TPA desk to assist you in processing your health insurance claims.
 Please note that the following will need to be taken into consideration for processing your health insurance claims:

 Your care is most important to us.
-We strive to bring world class medical facilities and world leading specialists to you.
+We strive to bring world-class medical facilities and world-leading specialists to you.
 It is important that you are involved in your care as much as you want to be.

-During your stay at STAR Hospitals we will do everything we can to make you feel comfortable.
+During your stay at STAR Hospitals, we will do everything we can to make you feel comfortable.
 The doctors who work closely with your consultant will treat you on a day-to-day basis.
 Please ask the team caring for you if you would like to discuss your care or have any questions answered.

 Your discharge date will be decided between you and your Consultant, who is responsible for your care during your stay.
-We kindly ask for your co-operation in vacating your room by 11am to allow us time to prepare for the next patient admitted into our care.
+We kindly ask for your cooperation in vacating your room by 11 am to allow us time to prepare for the next patient admitted into our care.
 On the day of your discharge please get in touch with the Admissions/Discharge Office, located in the main reception area, to allow the staff to settle your account.